ministic2001/3211_IS_Team_6/README.md

 brew upgrade powershell --cask
 ```

-Python 3.10 is required for this to work.

-## Gaining Access to the Windows
+## Gaining Access to the Windows target
 ```
 The credentials.csv should only have the headers (Username,Password) at the start Run bruteforceWindowsOS.ps1 to get the credentials and write it to the credentials.csv